Symptoms in Children

 Often KS children – and adults – find it very difficult to concentrate.
 Their short term memory is likely to be poor and they can be susceptible to noise.
-It is little wonder that they can appear to be lazy and stupid when in fact they are likely to be as bright as their peers but have to work twice as hard just to keep up.
+It is important to realise that often they are working twice as hard as their peers just to overcome these problems and their information/language processing difficulties.

 Limiting distractions and breaking work down into manageable chunks can help.

 Possible brain differences may be the cause of problems with concentration.
 In addition, those with KS often have enhanced sensory perception and this may affect concentration.
 Sometimes particularly acute hearing can make general noise and bustle very distracting.
 Others may be very aware of touch and find chafing clothing labels or texture are an added distraction.

 Many KS babies have some degree of decreased muscle tone or floppiness which may require physiotherapy.
 As they get older most youngsters are not very coordinated and their long limbs can be more of a hindrance than a help!
 Most do not enjoy team games and can find it difficult to understand the rules.
 Often they dislike the physicality.
 However, many are good swimmers or cyclists.

 Undescended testicle(s) are common.
 Usually doctors will recommend a small operation to bring them down and stitch them in place because otherwise there is an increased risk of them becoming cancerous.